 Saskatchewan’s Provincial and Regional Parks officially reopened boat launch access as of May 4th, so boaters in the province are permitted to head-out on the water – just be sure to maintain physical distancing guidelines and any other social gathering restrictions that may be in effect.

 Keep in mind that some regions may still have local restrictions in place, so don’t assume that you can launch your boat anywhere.
 Call ahead to be sure.

-Additionally, the province of Saskatchewan has recently loosened restrictions on boating with members of other households, meaning the passengers on your boat don’t necessarily need to be from under the same roof, however, the province is still strongly encouraging that members of different households maintain as much physical distance as possible.
+Additionally, the province of Saskatchewan has loosened restrictions on boating with members of other households, meaning the passengers on your boat don’t necessarily need to be from under the same roof, however, the province is still strongly encouraging that members of different households maintain as much physical distance as possible.

 Residents of Saskatchewan are also permitted to access properties such as cabins or long-term campsites that are located within Provincial Parks.
 Non-residents may also access properties located within Saskatchewan’s Provincial Parks, however, travel between provinces is still not recommended.

 Many of Manitoba’s outdoor recreation areas, and campgrounds re-opened May 4th.
 Provincial parks have also opened to the public for the season, which includes boating access areas, however, visitors must maintain physical distancing guidelines outlined by the province.
 The province has also not loosened its restrictions on social circles as of yet – families are still being encouraged to stick to their household bubble.